Thomsn1337/ObsidianNotes/programming/web_development/css/css.md

 # CSS

-CSS (Cascading Style Sheets) is a style sheet language primarily used in [web_development](web_development.md) to control the visual appearance of [html](html.md) documents.
+CSS (Cascading Style Sheets) is a style sheet language primarily used in [web development](web_development.md) to control the visual appearance of [HTML](html.md) documents.
 It is responsible for the positioning, the visual styling and the displaying on the screen or other media types (PC, phone...).
 Developers use CSS to create visually attractive and responsive websites, it can even be used for simple animations.

 ## Syntax